neffercarrillo/security-plus/notes/README.md

 - soar is a siem 2.0.
 - soar is used for incident response.
 - playbook. checklist of actions for a specific incident response.
-- runbook. automated versions of playbookx with human interaction points.
+- runbook. automated versions of playbook with human interaction points.

 ### When to Automate and Orchestrate

 - complexity. apply to repetitive tasks.
 - cost.
 - watch out for single points of failure
-- technical debt. cosrt and complexity of poorly implemented software needing future adjustments
+- technical debt. cost and complexity of poorly implemented software needing future adjustments
 - ongoing supportability.
 - automation and orchestration should be created for tasks that are repeatable and stable